amol9/imagebot/README.rst

 	*-dl, --depth-limit*

 	Specify depth limit for crawling.
+Use value of 0 to scrape only on start url(s).

 	``imagebot crawl http://website.com -dl 2``